 Thus, we may disclose your Personal Data to the following, including:

-Vendors who are our who are business partners, marketing partners, and service providers who support us to provide our Services.
+Vendors who are our business partners, marketing partners, and service providers who support us to provide our Services.

 Advertising and Marketing providers for advertising and marketing Aldridge and our Services.